ImMrMeseeks/64DoomRPG/README.md

 No contributions will be taken for this repository, but please take a copy source code and make a better version than what has been produced.

-Credits:
+Credit and special thanks:

--DoomRPG reverse engineering by Erick194, BSzili & Jakubito https://github.com/Erick194/DoomRPG-RE
+-DoomRPG reverse engineering and BarToZip by Erick194, BSzili & Jakubito https://github.com/Erick194/DoomRPG-RE
--BarToZip program
 -libdragon conker64 https://github.com/conker64/libdragon
 -libdragon community https://github.com/DragonMinded/libdragon
 -N64brew community